google/trillian-examples/README.md

   checkpoints issued by a verifiable log and produces co-signed checkpoints.
   This is an important role that enables the prevention or detection of certain types of log misbehavior (and in particular split-view attacks).
+    * [monolith](witness/golang/omniwitness/monolith) is the entry point for users looking to deploy a preconfigured witness that witnesses all known logs.

 These examples and components are not supported per-se, but the Trillian team will likely try to help where possible.
 You can contact them via the channels